packetcat/ansible-playbooks/README.md

 ansible-playbooks
 =================

-Repo for my  Ansible playbooks
+Repo for my  Ansible playbooks. nextgen branch is for Ubuntu 16.04 systems only as that is what I am standardizing on.